We’ll go through how to organise each method of arranging custody. We think it’s also important to discuss AI tools and their pros and cons.

 Conclusion

 Applying for full custody involves establishing sole parental responsibility of a child.
 Sole parental responsibility can come by agreement or through a parenting order from the Family Court if the other parent objects.
 It’s a complex process that benefits from the assistance of a family lawyer.
+There are many reasons why the Court may consider full custody necessary.
+However, it’s important to be able to provide evidence for your case.

 Shanahan Family Law will help.
-We are experienced with child custody cases.
+We are experienced with child custody cases..
 We can ensure you understand your rights and obligations.
 Take the guesswork out of family law.
 Here’s a word from one of our clients.

 The most amazing and professional team who really understood my plight and fought for me and my daughter and won.